This is an AVL, self-balancing binary search tree data structure in JavaScript!

 union

-Given two AVL tree instances, a
+Given two AVL tree iterables, a

 and b